omega8cc/boa/docs/INSTALL.md

    screen
    ```

-   You must specify the version of install with `{in-lts|in-dev}` plus kind with `{local|public}`, your hostname and email address, as shown further below.
+   You must specify the version of install with `in-lts` plus kind with `public`, your `hostname` and `email` address, as shown further below.

-   Specifying Octopus username is optional.
+   Specifying Octopus `username` is optional.
 It will use `o1` if empty.

    The last `{newrelickey|php-8.1|php-min|php-max|nodns}` part is optional and can be used either to install New Relic Apps Monitor (you should replace the `newrelickey` keyword with a valid license key), or to define a single PHP version to install and use both for Ægir Master and Satellite instances.